 Everything could change.
 Nobody really knows what to expect from any of the candidates at this point.

 Consumers and businesses are wary about investing and spending during this time of uncertainty.
-In addition, businesses are faced with new tax codes, economic policies, health insurance regulations, etc. Even adjustments to the Federal Income Tax (FIT) impacts the sustainable growth rate of a business.
+In addition, new tax codes, economic policies, health insurance regulations, etc face businesses.
+Even adjustments to the Federal Income Tax (FIT) impacts the sustainable growth rate of a business.
 There is a lot of uncertainty that business owners and financial leaders face.

-These issues could have severe consequences for some companies and should be seen as threats.
+These issues could have severe consequences for some companies.
+See these as threats.
 This is why during a SWOT Analysis, you complete a PEST Analysis where the first letter of the acronym is P for political.

 Because of this uncertainty, bankers and economists find that companies avoid hiring or investing in large projects during the second half of an election year due to the sheer unpredictability of the situation.